-More importantly, my camera was safe, tucked inside my handy-dandy waterproof case slash hotel laundry bag.
-That morning I’d poked a hole in the bottom of the plastic, passed the hooded lens through it and held it fast with a rubber band.
-The rest of the bag slipped over my Canon, allowing me to shoot worry free.
+More important, my camera was safe, tucked inside my handy-dandy waterproof case slash hotel laundry bag.
+I’d made my handy-dandy DIY DSLR rain cover and I was worry free.
 It was a makeshift solution but it beat spending a gazillion dollars on a manufactured cover.
 It wasn’t the first time I’d made one and it definitely wouldn’t be the last.

 Bejucal is a small municipality 50 miles south of Havana and boasts two claims to fame: it was the terminal station for the country’s first railroad, and actor Andy Garcia (Godfather Three, The Untouchables, Ocean’s 11-13) called it home until he was five.

 As you might expect, Bejucal’s vibe was different from Havana.
-The pace was relaxed, compared to the capital’s frenetic energy, and its physical size and population was tiny in comparison.
+The pace was relaxed compared to the capital’s frenetic energy, and its physical size and population was tiny.
 It was the kind of place I imagined everyone grew up knowing each other.
 The buildings were lower (only one or two stories) and far less ornate—no finely molded ceilings, no remnants of stained glass windows or sweeping staircases.
 What they shared was color and lots of it.
 Not even the dark skies could dim the striking hues that lined the city’s streets.